slavab89/in-the-hopper/README.md

 Default value: `false`

 Calls the [handler](#handler) on request finish instead of on response.
-Response data will not be available in the handler when this option is turned on.
+Response data will not be available in the handler or field interpreters when this option is turned on.

 #### ignore